dockstore/dockstore-support/metricsaggregator/README.md

             Possible Values: [MINIWDL, WOMTOOL, CWLTOOL, NF_VALIDATION, OTHER]
         * -vv, --validatorVersion
             The version of the validator tool used to validate the workflows

+    submit-terra-metrics      Submits workflow metrics provided by Terra via a CSV file to Dockstore
+      Usage: submit-terra-metrics [options]
+        Options:
+          -c, --config
+            The config file path.
+            Default: ./metrics-aggregator.config
+        * -d, --data
+            The file path to the CSV file containing workflow metrics from Terra.
+The first line of the file should contain the CSV fields: workflow_id,status,workflow_start,workflow_end,workflow_runtime_minutes,source_url
+          --help
+            Prints help for metricsaggregator
+          -r, --recordSkipped
+            Record skipped executions and the reason skipped to a CSV file
+            Default: false
 ```

 ### aggregate-metrics